25prabhu10/notes/docs/Languages/JavaScript/Libraries/Axios.md

 );
 ```

-- If you need to remove an interceptor later you can.
+- If you need to remove an interceptor later you can

   ```javascript
   const myInterceptor = axios.interceptors.request.use(function () {